robertbraeutigam/scan/README.md

 | On-Off           |       1 | Enum 0=Off, 1=On | Indicates an operational status of either on or off. |
 | Latitude         |       2 | Measurement, deg | |
 | Longitude        |       3 | Measurement, deg | |

+TODO: Manufacturer Name
+TODO: Add constraints to Lat/Long ?
+And other stuff.

 ### Tier 3: Application Types